RobTillaart/ACS712/README.md

 Volts is the voltage used by the (Arduino) internal ADC. maxADC is the maximum output of the internal ADC.
 The defaults are based upon an Arduino UNO, 10 bits ADC.
 These two ADC parameters are needed to calculate the voltage output of the ACS712 sensor.
+- **float mA_peak2peak(float frequency = 50, uint16_t cycles = 1)** blocks ~21 ms to sample a whole 50 or 60 Hz period.
+Returns the peak to peak current, can be used to determine form factor..
 - **float mA_AC(float frequency = 50, uint16_t cycles = 1)** blocks ~21 ms to sample a whole 50 or 60 Hz period.
 Note that a lower frequency, or more cycles, will increase the blocking period.
 The function returns the AC current in mA.